 The corpus contains a total of 14 words, and the entire vocabulary can be represented as a list of all word types in this corpus:

-One limitation of the bag-of-words model is its inability to capture word order.
-Is there a method to enhance the bag-of-words model, allowing it to preserve the word order?
+Q1: One limitation of the bag-of-words model is its inability to handle unknown words.
+Is there a method to enhance the bag-of-words model, allowing it to handle unknown words?

 Let us define a function that takes a list of documents, where each document is represented as a list of tokens, and returns a dictionary, where keys are words and values are their corresponding unique IDs: